InfernalSuite/homepage/docs_asp/migrating.md

  - `PreGenerateWorldEvent`

 #### Exceptions
-The `InvalidVersionException` exception has been removed as it was never thrown.
+The `InvalidVersionException` exception has been removed, as it was never thrown.

 ## Migrating from SWM
 Since version 1.21.0, the plugin (formerly SlimeWorldManager) has been decoupled from the server (ASP) and is now known as the Slime World Plugin (SWP).